Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 Good first contributions
 ------------------------

-If you would like to contribute to the qiskit project, but aren't sure of where to get started, the ``good first issue`` label on issues for a project is a label used to highlight items for people new to the project to work on.
+If you would like to contribute to the Qiskit project, but aren't sure of where to get started, the ``good first issue`` label on issues for a project is a label used to highlight items for people new to the project to work on.
 These are all issues that have been reviewed by contributors and tagged as something a new contributor should be able to develop a fix for.
-In other words it shouldn't require intimate familiarity with qiskit to develop a fix for the issue.
+In other words, it shouldn't require intimate familiarity with Qiskit to develop a fix for the issue.

 Documentation
 -------------

-If you make a change, to an element  make sure you update the associated *docstrings* and parts of the documentation under ``docs/apidocs`` in that repo which corresponds to it.
+If you make a change to an element make sure you update the associated *docstrings* and parts of the documentation under ``docs/apidocs`` in that repo which corresponds to it.
 To locally build the element specific documentation you can run ``tox -edocs`` which will compile and build the